Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 • Driving for a maximum of 70 hours in eight consecutive days, or 60 hours in seven consecutive days.

-If you hire one of our skilled lawyers here at Soloff & Zervanos, P.C., you do not have to pay attorney’s fees unless our attorney successfully obtains compensation for you.
+If you hire one of our skilled lawyers at Soloff & Zervanos, P.C., you do not have to pay attorney’s fees unless our attorney successfully obtains compensation for you.
 Our attorneys work on a contingency-fee basis, which means we are paid nothing if you do not get compensated in your truck accident case.